punkeshk7/IITG-CV/README.md

 # IITG-CV
-This repository contains codes that i have addes as projects in my cv.
+This repository contains codes that i have added as projects in my cv for verification.